 The second filter column, Loop Statuses, can filter loops to only display loops in a particular status.
 For most agents we recommend only focusing on selecting filter options in this column, as you can change the statuses of your loops, but have less control over your review stages and tags.

 The final column, Tags, are tags your admin has added on to particular loops based on different criteria to better help you and your brokerage organize and catalog your transactions.
 As an agent you are unable to add tags to your loops on your account and only your admin has the ability to do so.

 After making any changes to your filters, always make sure to click the big FILTER button off the the right side for these changes to be reflected on your page.
 If you ever have any difficulty locating a particular loop, or just want to view every loop you have created, simply click CLEAR ALL next to the FILTER button on the right.
 Make sure to click the FILTER button for these loops to be displayed just like you would after making any changes to your filters.

-To change the order in which your loops display simply click DEFAULT to the right of SORT BY.
-A drop down menu will appear where you can change how loops are listed by information like closing date, last updated, and purchase price to name a few.
-Click the way you wish to sort your loops and the changes will be immediately reflected on your main loops page. pro tip: selecting the same sort by option a second time will flip the order it displays those loops!
+To change the order in which your loops display, simply click DEFAULT to the right of SORT BY.
+A drop down menu will appear where you can change how loops are listed by information, such as closing date, last updated, and purchase price.
+Click the way you wish to sort your loops and the changes will be immediately reflected on your main loops page.
+Pro Tip: Selecting the same sort by option a second time will flip the order it displays those loops!